iskandar93/iskandar93/README.md

 ### Hi there 👋

-Hello, I'm Iskandar, a passionate software developer with a love for creating amazing web and mobile applications.
+Hello, I'm Iskandar, a passionate software developer with a love for creating amazing web applications.
 I enjoy turning ideas into reality and crafting elegant solutions to complex problems.

 🔭 I’m currently working on:
 - [Project 1](link): A description of what this project is about.